malltaf/WSL-VPN/README.md

 $WSL = Get-NetAdapter -Name "vEthernet (WSL)" | where status -eq 'up'
 $VPN = Get-NetAdapter -InterfaceDescription "Check Point Virtual Network Adapter*" | where status -eq 'up'

-# Get interface indexes for 'em and yes I know we will not use WSLifIndex if future.
+# Get interface indexes for 'em
-# I'll leave unused variable just for my own future purposes.
-$WSLifIndex = $WSL | Select -ExpandProperty "ifIndex"
 $VPNifIndex = $VPN | Select -ExpandProperty "ifIndex"

 # Get pattern to use in route deletion (VPN activation adds some shit in route table and we need to clean that shit ...)